Join Closed Beta

 What you can see:

 The benchmark card shows your inference speed at a glance.
-Tap it to see full details like prefill time, total latency, and the exact configuration used.
+Tap it to see full details like prefill time, delta prefill latency, total latency, spec decode results, and the exact configuration used.
 Share results via WhatsApp, Telegram, or email with a single button tap.

 Tab 3: Profiles (Configuration Management)